 You declare a peer for the current environment when you add that environment to the list of known sites.
-You do this by specifying the DB\REPMGR\PEER flag to DbEnv::repmgr\add\remote\site().
+You do this by constructing a ReplicationHostAddress object that specifies true for the isPeer parameter, and then providing that object to EnvironmentConfig.replicationManagerAddRemoteSite() when you add the remote site to the local replication site.